 Google Local Inventory Ads help you put an available product in front of customers looking to make a purchase.
 “Consumers demand this.
 In fact, more than 40 percent of holiday shoppers wish that stores would do a better job of sharing inventory information,” explains Google’s Nicole Eppolito Spence.

 Make sure your local business is listed properly via Google maps.
 This is a tricky proposition for franchise businesses that have many stores in close proximity but this is something that you can overcome with franchise digital marketing.
-With it, you can make decisions that benefits all of the stores equally and allow you to continue to grow.
+With it, you can make decisions that benefit all of the stores equally and allow you to continue to grow.
 It allows you to branch out into much larger audiences that you can advertise your product, especially if you use help from digital marketing experts like ClickSlice, which can help to refine your marketing strategies and get the desired results from doing this.
 But being listed on Google maps can really pay off.
 “I found that searchers became increasingly likely to search for both brand and non-brand keywords within Google Maps as the number of days before Christmas shrank,” says Andy Taylor, director of research at digital marketing agency Tinuiti.